MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/workflows/access-denied-error-sharepoint-2010-when-workflow-sends-email-to-group.md

 ---
-title: "Access Denied" error when a SharePoint 2010 workflow sends an email to a group ms.author: v-todmc
+title: Access Denied error when a SharePoint 2010 workflow sends an email to a group ms.author: v-todmc
 author: simonxjx
 manager: dcscontentpm